-Trust yourself to know when you need to invest more time in one area of your life and less in another.
+Trust yourself to know when you need to invest more into one area of your life and less in another.
 Listen to your intuition.
-If your gut tells you that you should take a break from work and play cards with your daughter for an hour, don’t talk yourself out of it.
+If your gut tells you that you should take a break from work and play cards with your daughter, do it.
 It’s the most productive thing you’ll do all day.

 3. Track Your Work Hours

-You have to first admit there is a problem to change it.
-For two weeks straight, at the end of each day, write down how many hours you spend working.
+For two weeks straight, at the end of each day, write down how many hours you worked.
 Be sure you include weekends.
-You may be surprised at the percentage of your weekly 168 hours go towards your job.
+You may be surprised at the percentage of your weekly 168 hours going towards your job.
 People who resist this activity usually do so because they already know they work too much.

 4. Set Goals

-~ Career/Business: Talent & technical skills usage, social skills, goals, professional development, etc.
+Career/Business: Talent & technical skills, professional development, etc.

 5. Have a Friend Help You Prioritize

-“You have to decide what your highest priorities are and have the courage —pleasantly, smilingly, nonapologetically, to say “no” to other things.
+“You have to decide what your highest priorities are and have the courage —pleasantly, smilingly, non-apologetically, to say “no” to other things.
 And the way you do that is by having a bigger “yes” burning inside.
-The enemy of the “best” is often the “good.” – Stephen R. Covey
+The enemy of the “best” is often the “good.” – Steven R. Covey

 6. Establish Deadlines